 The topics listed below are a list of possible topics and may not ever be studied.
 The Socelor learning model is driven by the learners, and it is hoped that learners will suggest topics of their own interest, and together we will look for others who might want to study the same topics – either global problems or local problems.

-Each ten-week study session is $900 CAD for online study.
+Each ten-week study session is $500 US for online study.
+This works out to $50 US per lesson.
 Information about financing your studies can be found here.

 Science of Learning (required)

 The Science of Learning is about the scientific principles that underlie how we learn and how these principles work (or not) in education.
 The aim if this module is for you to understand why the Socelor method is designed the way it is and why it is so effective for your learning.

 Regardless of your station or circumstances, this module would be an eye-opener as you find out just how far away education is from what the evidence tells us about how people actually learn – and I don’t tell you anything (because of how the Socelor method of learning works) you find out for yourself.

 Studying climate change and the effects it will have on our society.
 In addition, understanding how and why climate change denial works is a possible topic (it is up to you).